fana-io/fana-deploy/README.md

 ```bash
 $ cdk deploy --all
 ```
 4. Use the load balancer DNS output to access the UI dashboard.
-Paste the URI in the SDKs to specify Flag Bearer endpoint.
+Port over the URI into the SDKs configuration to specify Flag Bearer endpoint.

 ### Resources Deployed
 There are two different stacks defined in our CDK: